csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 ## templates/pages.html

-The last thing we need to do now is to change the links in our main template **templates/pages.html** so that they reference the libraries located in our application’s **resource** collection and not those stored in the eXist-db’s **shared-resources** app any more.
+The last thing we need to do now is to change the links in our main template **templates/pages.html** so that they reference the libraries located in our application’s **resource** collection and not those stored in the eXist-db’s **shared-resources** app anymore.
 This means we have to change our head element from:

 ```html
 <head>